Feed My Frankenstein

-"Feed My Frankenstein" is a song originally written and originally by British hard rock band Zodiac Mindwarp and the Love Reaction for their album Hoodlum Thunder.
-American singer Alice Cooper covered it on his 19th solo studio album, Hey Stoopid, and released it as a single in May 1992.
-Its highest chart position as a single was number 27 in the UK.
+"Feed My Frankenstein" is a song originally written and originally released by British hard rock band Zodiac Mindwarp and the Love Reaction for their 1991 album Hoodlum Thunder.
+American singer Alice Cooper covered it on his 12th solo studio album, Hey Stoopid the same year, and released it as a single in May 1992.
+Its highest chart position as a single was number 27 on the UK Singles Chart.
 Cooper gained a co-writer credit for his version due to different lyrics from the original.

 The song was featured in the 1992 film Wayne's World, in which Cooper performs the song at a concert, and was featured on the film's soundtrack.

-The double entendre lyric "fur tea cup" may reference a work by Méret Oppenheim, "Le Déjeuner en fourrure," currently in the MoMA collection.

 Guest appearances on the track include Joe Satriani, Steve Vai, Nikki Sixx, and Elvira (Cassandra Peterson).